Cs4r/imagesToPdfAndViceversa/README.md

 # imagesToPdfAndViceversa
-Java tool which allows you to transform a collection of images into a pdf file and transform a pdf file into a images collection
+Java tool which allows you to transform a collection of images into a pdf file and transform a pdf file into an images collection